Liquid Natural Gas: LNG – Liquified Natural Gas Meaning – Methane

 If spilled, the LNG evaporates quickly and disperses.

-• LNG – natural gas chemical formula: CH4
+• Liquid Natural Gas chemical formula: CH4

-• Flammability Limits (in air by volume): 5.3% to 14%
+• Natural Gas (Methane) Flammability Limits (in air by volume): 5.3% to 14%

-• Auto Ignition Temperature: 595°C
+• Natural Gas (Methane) Auto Ignition Temperature: 595°C

-What is the Main Constituent of Liquified Natural Gas?
+Main Constituent of Liquid Natural Gas (LNG)

 It is specifically NOT the raw natural gas that comes out of the gas well.